Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Whoa.

-It's very young.
+She's very young.

-Imagine what more she could have done,
+Imagine what more she could have done.

-but she has had an enormous impact
+But she has had an enormous impact on the world,

-in the world who investigative journalism,
+including being a massive name in the world of investigative journalism,

 of feminism and of industry.

-And that is my story about the absolute badass
+And that is my story about the absolute badass that is Nellie Bly.

 That is, what a life.

-What a dream.
+What a story.

 Crazy.